jackbittiner/Festival-Website/README.md

 I chose to make it a single page application, as it feels so much smoother to navigate around the site.
 To do this I used Angular to handle all of the routing, without ever refreshing or loading a new page.
 The rest is simply html, css, and bootstrap!
-So Simple
+So Simple!

 #### How to run?